myslams/ReactApp/README.md

 3) Shows loadig screen when images are being fetched.
 4) Shows error on failing to fetch images.

+Note : The Flickr icon near the title may not display if you are behind a firewall.

 Unit testing
 All react components along with nodejs restful api test cases are written using following libraries.